lunch in a restaurant in Kyoto station | Where to eat in Kyoto

 This term simply translates as grilled meat.

-With various cuts of beef being the most popular, your yakiniku experience will look like this: you sit at your table, equipped with your private grill, order your meat and the dipping sauces, and happily let your meal sizzle on the grill while enjoying some local beer and then enjoy the heavenly feast.
+With various cuts of beef being the most popular, your yakiniku experience looks like this: you sit at your table with your own grill, order your meat and sauces, and cook it yourself.

 Japanese barbeque at its best.